Nursing Homes Can Have Several Signs That Indicate They Have a High Risk of Possible Neglect.

 Make sure that the only thing separating residents from sharing a room is not a thin cloth curtain.
 It’s best to have at least some kind of substantial divider between residents as privacy should be a right afforded to anyone regardless of age or condition.
 Some nursing homes lump several residents into one room with not even a curtain to separate them.

-If You or a loved one have been subjected to abuse or neglect at the hands of an assisted living facility or nursing home then do not hesitate to contact Dolman Law Group Accident Injury Lawyers, PA.
+If You or a loved one have been subjected to abuse or neglect at the hands of an assisted living facility or nursing home then do not hesitate to contact Sibley Dolman Gipe Accident Injury Lawyers, PA.
 Our experienced Florida nursing home abuse lawyers have a long history of assisting victims of nursing home abuse and neglect to hold the guilty parties responsible.

 Please feel free to contact us with any questions.
 You can reach us in one of these 3 ways: